Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/frightening-flights/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" %}}

-Press the button below to get a random setup you can simply copy to your table.

 {{< rules-example id="naivigation-setup" >}}

 {{% rules-double-view src="setup.webp" alt="Example of how to setup the game." split="leftheavy" %}}